thioseck/Intrusion_detection_and_response/README.md

 # Intrusion detection and response

-# The Scenario
+# The scenario
 Jacqui, the security analyst for Yoyodyne's satellite office in Kalamazoo, is taking a much-needed vacation.
 Corporate has asked me to fill in for her while she enjoys some time on the beach.

-# My Job
+# My job
-Analyze the alerts in the Intrusion Detection System, set up a SIEM to collect and analyze data, monitor systems for suspicious activity, document evidence and follow the incident handling procedures to respond to any issues you uncover.
+Analyze the alerts in the intrusion detection system, set up a SIEM to collect and analyze data, monitor systems for suspicious activity, document evidence and follow the incident handling procedures to respond to any issues you uncover.

-# Getting the environment Set Up
+# Getting the environment set up
 ## 1. Confirm that the machine can run the project
 ## 2. Install VirtualBox
 ## 3. Download project starter files